Music Teacher Interviews

-Thank you to Joan Sawyer for sharing your time and experience with us!
+Thank you to Joan for sharing your time and experience with us!

 Learn about becoming a teacher in Colorado

-Interview with Sharon Callahan, President of the Texas Music Teachers Association
+Interview with Sharon Callahan, Former President of the Texas Music Teachers Association

-We recently had the opportunity to talk to Sharon Callahan, President of the Texas Music Teachers Association, who shared some time from her busy schedule to provide insights into a music teacher career and advice for new music teachers.
+We had the opportunity to talk to Sharon Callahan, who at the time of this interview was serving as President of the Texas Music Teachers Association.
+Sharon shared some time from her busy schedule to provide insights into a music teacher career and advice for new music teachers.

 Can you tell us your story of how you got started in your music education career?